Primary Arms has finally brought competition to the field glasses industry with their first foray into binoculars.

 It’s around freezing temperatures outside and the water is cold.
 With caps off, the binoculars stayed in the water for a few minutes with a decently fast running current.
 Water shed immediately off the rubber armor, but some droplets stuck to the objective lens even with a few shakes.

-The chassis is made with fiber reinforced polymer – so plastic constructed but extremely tough and lightweight.
+The chassis is made with fiber reinforced polymer – so plastic constructed but extremely tough and lightweight, which comes with waterproof and shockproof construction.
 It’s why it’s only 20.7 ounces, which is definitely within today’s standard for mid-size binoculars.